hudongsheng-debug/FITSQuickLook/README.md

 ## 📦 Installation

-FITS QuickLook X is available on the Mac App Store.
+FITS QuickLook Studio is available on the Mac App Store.

 ## 🙌 Acknowledgements
 	-	LAMOST project